koushik-aravalli/koushik-aravalli.github.io/_posts/2021-11-05-Self-Signed-Certificate.md

 > Note: Input fields will have common name to be added on the root

 1. Generate Self-Signed certificate (cer) from the root: `openssl x509 -req -days 365 -in lts-appgw.csr -signkey lts-appgw.key -out lts-appgw.crt`

+To create pfx for the cer file:

+`openssl pkcs12 -inkey lts-appgw.key -in lts-appgw.crt -export -out lts-appgw.pfx`

+> Note: This prompts for password